Boxing champion Gervonta Davis is at a crossroads in his career as a fight with Ryan Garcia on Pay Per View hangs in the balance.

-The Pay Per View sales ship has altered course these days as several fighters, including Gervonta Davis, jockey to become the next superstar of the paid platform.
+The PPV sales ship has altered course these days as several fighters, including Davis, jockey to become the next superstar on more than a handful of paid platforms.

-At 26 years of age and with sell-out shows behind him, Davis is where he should be in terms of today’s market.
+At 28 years of age and with sellout shows behind him, Davis is where he should be in terms of today’s market.

-The addition of streaming services and a spat of online outlets broadcasting their standalone events mean the boxing purchase scheme spreads out a lot more than before.
+Adding streaming services and a spat of online outlets broadcasting their standalone events means the boxing purchase scheme spreads out more than before.

 Fans these days have to make decisions monthly about what they can afford.
-This situation is mainly down to the addition of DAZN, Triller, and ESPN+ over the past few years.
+This situation is mainly down to the addition of DAZN, Triller, Global Titans, Black Prime, and ESPN+ over the past few years.

-This kind of competition saw off HBO, but Showtime is doing things differently and can cope with the alterations.
+This kind of competition saw off HBO, but Showtime is doing things differently, and bosses hope they can cope with the alterations.

 Nobody else is doing what Davis is doing right now.
 Even seasoned unified champions struggle to get the bums on seats Davis does regularly.

-What Davis needs now is a dance partner that can take him over the supersonic barrier.
-At present, there’s only Spence and Pacquiao who can command over that quarter of a million.
+Davis now needs a dance partner who can take him over the supersonic barrier.
+At present, there are many at 135 and 140 that could share the burden.

-Mikey Garcia could be a possibility to get over 250,000.
-However, breaching the 300 or 400k total could take another move up for “Tank.”
+Breaching the 300 or 400k total could take another move up for “Tank” – potentially against Broner.

-Today, fans should be embracing one of the most exciting rising stars in the sport and getting behind his inevitable rise to the summit of the pound-for-pound pile.
+Today, fans should be embracing one of the most exciting rising stars in the sport.
+They should get behind Davis’ inevitable rise to the summit of the pound-for-pound pile.